inescodefam/inescodefam/README.md

 ## 📚 Learning
 - Node.js microservices
 - Architecture
+- Kotlin
-- Vue
+- Java

-- 📫 How to reach me (business only): ines.codefam@gmail.com
+- 📫 How to reach me: ines.codefam@gmail.com
 <!--
 **inescodefam/inescodefam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.